aliammari1/rakcha-desktop/README.md

 The application is containerized using the following components:

-- **App Container**: Java application built with Maven and running on Amazon Corretto JDK 17
+- **App Container**: Java application built with Maven and running on JDK 21 with noVNC for GUI access
 - **MySQL Container**: Database server with pre-initialized schema and data
+- **PHPMyAdmin Container**: Web interface for database management

 The Docker setup automatically handles: